 Despite bad weather, the airplane arrived on time.

 As you begin to read longer German sentences, it becomes very useful to recognize prepositional phrases and remember the absolutely reliable law that prepositional phrases are stand-alone, self-enclosed units of meaning (just as in English).
-All of the words enclosed between a preposition and its object (usually a noun) all belong within that phrase – and thus are not modifiers of anything outside of that phrase!
-Consider, for example:
+All of the words enclosed between a preposition and its object (usually a noun) all belong within that phrase.
+Be sure not to break up prepositional phrases as you experiment with your translation’s English word order.

 Lange sinnte sie über seine frühen Gedichte in der Zeitschrift nach.